paleesa/CursorAI/README.md

-# Math Challenge Game: Fun and Educational Web App 🎮✏️
+# Math Challenge Game: Fun and Educational Web App Using Cursor And AI 🎮✏️

 ### Description of the Math Challenge Game
 - 15-Second Challenge: Users have only 15 seconds to solve as many math questions as possible.